A foray through Hundertwasser’s unique painting, architecture and art

 Nearby, in the Untere Weißgerberstraße Nr.13 another house was rebuilt by Hundertwasser – the Kunsthaus (art-house) Vienna.
 This exhibition house previously housed a furniture factory and is primarily to be seen as a gallery-museum for Friedensreich Hundertwasser.
 Works by the painter and graphic artist are exhibited over two floors, along with some of the architectural models, stamp sets, flag designs and other products of his work.
 Two other floors are reserved for temporary exhibitions of other artists.
 On the ground floor, in addition to the museum ticket office and a small store, a café awaits visitors.
 In the courtyard of the Kunsthaus Wien, further details from Hundertwasser’s collection of ecological ideas can be found in side buildings – for example, a model of a public toilet house with an attached vertical plant sewage treatment plant.
 A large functional model of this sewage purification system ensures a good climate in the room.

 In the warm season, the courtyard also attracts visitors with outdoor seating under trees.
-The entrance fee for the exhibition at the Kunsthaus Wien is about 12€ for adults.
+The entrance fee for the exhibition at the Kunsthaus Wien is about 12€ admission for adults*, whereby a distinction is made between the Hundertwasser Museum and special exhibitions.
+Both exhibitions can also be visited together with a combination ticket.
 Audio-guides in several languages can be rented.
 The Kunsthaus Wien is open daily from 8 am to 6 pm.

 Travel tips for Vienna